check_redirects NEW

 How It Works

-- Takes an array of old-to-new URL mappings.
+- Takes an array of source-to-clone URL mappings derived from the source site's redirect rules.

-- Follows each redirect chain to its final destination.
+- Follows each redirect chain on the clone to its final destination.

-- Compares the final destination against the expected new URL.
+- Compares the final destination against the expected clone URL.

-- Reports broken redirects (4xx/5xx), wrong destinations, and unnecessary chains.
+- Reports missing redirects (4xx/5xx), wrong destinations, and unnecessary chains.

 Input Parameters